-The VLA is a 27-element array which will produce images of the radio sky at a wide range of frequencies and resolutions.
+The VLA is a 27-element interferometric array which will produce images of the radio sky at a wide range of frequencies and resolutions.
 The basic data produced by the array are the visibilities, or measures of the spatial coherence function, formed by correlation of signals from the array's elements.
 The most common mode of operation uses these data, suitably calibrated, to form images of the radio sky as a function of sky position and frequency.
-Another mode of observing (commonly called phased array) allows operation of the array as a single element through summation of the individual antenna signals.
-This mode is commonly used for VLBI observing and for observations of rapidly varying objects.
+Another mode of observing (commonly called phased array) allows operation of the array as a single element through coherent summation of the individual antenna signals.
+This mode is commonly used for VLBI observing and for observations of rapidly varying objects, such as pulsars.

 The VLA can vary its resolution over a range exceeding a factor of ~ 50 through movement of its component antennas.
-There are four basic arrangements, called configurations, whose scales vary by the ratios 1:3.2:10:32 from smallest to largest.
+There are four basic arrangements, called configurations, whose scales vary by the ratios 1: 3.2: 10: 32 from smallest to largest.
 These configurations are denoted D, C, B, and A respectively.
-In addition, there are 3 "hybrid" configurations labelled BnA, CnB, and DnC, in which the North arm antennas are deployed in the next larger configuration than the SE and SW arm antennas.
+In addition, there are 3 'hybrid' configurations labelled DnC, CnB, and BnA, in which the North arm antennas are deployed in the next larger configuration than the SE and SW arm antennas.
 These hybrid configurations are especially well suited for observations of sources south of $\delta = -15^{\circ}$ or north of $\delta = +75^{\circ}$.

-Beginning in 1998, the standard 'C' configuration will be replaced by a slightly modified one, formerly known as 'CS', in which one antenna from the middle of the north arm (probably from N10) will be placed at N1 (at the center of the array) to give better short-spacing baseline coverage.
+Beginning in 1998, the standard C configuration was replaced by a slightly modified one, formerly known as CS, in which one antenna from the middle of the north arm (N10) is placed at N1 (at the center of the array) to give better short-spacing baseline coverage.

 The array completes one cycle through all four configurations in approximately a 16 month period.
-The configuration schedule for 1998 through 1999, and the approximate long-term schedule to 2001, are outlined in Tables 1 and 2.
+The configuration schedule for 2003 through 2004, and the approximate long-term schedule to 2006, are outlined in Tables 1 and 2.
 Updates to these tables are published in the NRAO and AAS Newsletters, and are available through the NRAO home page (www.nrao.edu).
 Refer to Section 4.1 for information on proposal deadlines, and on how to submit an observing proposal.